How to Start a Daycare at Home

 • Friends and family: Oftentimes, the best place to get started is by asking friends and family to invest.
 This often comes with looser repayment terms, but it can complicate personal relationships.

 When creating your business name, make sure to choose something truly original.
-If it’s already taken, there can be legal repercussions, and you don’t want someone else to already have registered the web domain.
-That will get confusing.
-Check with local business registration services and perform an extensive online search to make sure that your name is brand new.
+If it’s already taken, there can be legal repercussions, and you don’t want someone else to have already registered the web domain.
+Check with your Secretary of State’s office and perform an extensive online search to make sure that your name is brand new.

 Opening a daycare center at home has a number of legal and licensing requirements to sort out before you can open for business.
 These include:

-• Getting an Employee Identification Number.
-This is used to fill out tax forms, and the IRS should give it to you with your registration.
-You can also get one online through their website.
+• Getting an Employee Identification Number (EIN).
+This is used to fill out tax forms, hire employees, open business bank accounts, and more.
+You can get an EIN from the IRS on its website.

 • Obtaining a general liability insurance policy (you’re working with children, so this is extremely important).

-• Obtaining a general business license, which can be done through your local municipality.
+• Obtaining a general business license, which can be done through your state, your local municipality, or both, depending on the laws in your area.

-• Obtaining a family child care license.
+• Acquiring a family child care license.
 Each state has varying laws and procedures, so check online to see your local requirements.

 • Opening a business bank account.
-You want to keep business assets separate from your personal assets in case of an audit or lawsuit.
+You need to keep business assets separate from your personal assets in case of an audit or lawsuit.

-At-home daycare equipment is generally very basic and can typically be purchased through Amazon or a big-box store like Walmart, OfficeMax, and Target.
+At-home daycare equipment is generally basic and can often be purchased through Amazon or a big-box store like Walmart, OfficeMax, or Target.
 Take inventory of what you already have at home and consider purchasing things like:

 • Toys